 As opposed to sympathy, where you simply feel sorry for another’s troubles, empathy involves actively listening and understanding what your employee is going through.
 You demonstrate empathetic leadership by making others feel that you hear them and appreciate where they’re coming from.

 The same study found that more than half of managers are ineffective at building relationships with employees.
 Don’t be that person.
 Not only is it bad for business, it’s just not as much fun to isolate yourself.

-So here’s what you need to do to be a better, more empathetic, more successful leader.
+So here are the best tips from leadership keynote speakers that you need to do to be a better, more empathetic, and more successful leader.

 “Active listening” means setting all distractions aside and putting your whole self into the conversation.
 And it also means you could literally put yourself into the other person’s shoes.
 Well, almost literally.
 Suppose you have employees who work at a ticket counter.
 Go spend a few hours there, taking tickets.
 That’s how you understand what they’re responsible for, what brings them joy, and what drives them crazy.
 Next time you have a check-in meeting with that person, you will already be speaking the same language.

 Empathy doesn’t mean you agree; it means you understand.
 So, for instance, if Marlon from the IT department is stomping around acting frustrated about a tech issue, the solution is not to show you “get it” by stomping around, too–thereby adding to the level of stress in the workplace and making you look ineffective.
 It means that you give the matter your full (but unbiased) attention, coach Marlon in getting a handle on his feelings, and help him problem-solve his way to a better solution to the problem.